-The forecast for total investment assets are based on actual allocations at 31st March 2016 figures multiplied by the forecast long term returns for each asset class as provided by the Fund's Statement of Investment Principles.
+The forecast for total investment assets are based on actual allocations at 31 March 2017 figures multiplied by the forecast long term returns for each asset class as provided by the Fund's Investment Strategy Statement.
 These forecasts have also been adjusted for any investment decisions formally approved by the Pensions Committee prior to the date of publication of this annual report.
 They do not assume or take into account any other potential additions or disposals of investments within these asset classes during this three year period.